"International Journal of Physical Education, Sports and Health"

 How to cite this article:

 Sreenath S. Effect of Kalaripayattu on physical fitness variables among college students.
-International Journal of Physical Education, Sports and Health.
-2017; 4(4): 395-401.
+Int J Phys Educ Sports Health 2017;4(4):395-401.